Assessing Insect Dynamics in the Sour Rot Disease Etiology of Grapes

 1. Evaluate whether infestation by D. suzukii facilitates the subsequent D. melanogaster infestation

-The differences in duration of each behavior between each treatment will be analyzed using a linear mixed model.
-The differences in the number of times fly select each treatment will be analyzed using a generalized linear mixed model with the Poisson distribution in R software version 3.6.3 (4).
+The differences in duration of each behavior between each treatment was analyzed using a linear mixed model.
+The differences in the number of times fly select each treatment was analyzed using a generalized linear mixed model with the Poisson distribution in R software version 3.6.3 (4).

 Twelve replicated bioassays were conducted to test whether the normal D. melanogaster prefers to land onto and spend more time on the berries pre-infested by five female lab-reared D. suzukii.
 Looking at the heatmap from Etho Vision, we can vaguely state that lab-reared D. melanogaster prefers to spend more often in berries that are pre-infested or probed by normal D. suzukii (Objective 2 figures: Figure 1).